annieechen/CS50-AP-Code-Examples/Unit2/0Compiling/README.md

 This turns our source code (the C program) to object code (if you try to open an executable file in the text editor, you'll see gibberish).

 But there are steps in between.
-Code is first *preprocessed*, then *compiled*, and then *assembled*.
+Code is first *preprocessed*, then *compiled*, then *assembled*, and finally, sometimes *linked**.
 We can use specific commands to break down and look at what's happening with each step.

 The files in this folder show each step of the process of turning `hello.c` into an executable.